akeneo/pim-helpcenter/content/md/permissions-settings/access-rights-on-entities.md

 For reference entities, we have 2 levels of access on locales: the view right and the edit right.

 ::: warning
-It’s not possible to hide a locale in a reference entity.
+It is not possible to hide a locale in a reference entity.
 :::

 ## The edit right